olincollege/olincollege.github.io-towerdefensegame/README.md

 ![Game start screen](/start_screen.png)

 Once the user pressed start, gameplay begins!
 The enemies start spawning immediately and users can use their in-game money to buy towers to defeat the enemies before the reach the end of the map.
 Defeating enemies gain more currency that can be used to buy or upgrade towers.
 These functions can be seen on the right-side menu of the game screen.
 Place towers by clicking the buy tower buttons and then clicking on an open stump to place it on.
+Upgrade towers by clicking the upgrade button and clicking on an existing tower on the map.
+Upgrading costs 100 currencty.
+Towers can also be sold for full price.

 ![Gameplay start](/gameplay_start.png)